Editorial Standards

 Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding, asks the IRS to decide whether a worker is an employee or an independent contractor under common‑law control factors.
 That decision affects federal income tax withholding, Social Security and Medicare taxes, and potential penalties if a misclassification occurred.
 There is no fee to file.

 Here is what many firms miss.
-The IRS focuses on facts that show control and independence, grouped into three buckets, behavioral control, financial control, and the nature of the relationship.
+The IRS focuses on facts that show control and independence, grouped into three buckets, behavioral control, financial control, and the nature of the relationship (this three-category framework replaced the older IRS 20-factor test, so do not work from a 20-point checklist).
 Labels in a contract do not win the day if the underlying relationship tells a different story.

 If you do not want the information on your Form SS‑8 disclosed to the other party, do not file.
 The IRS can share facts with the worker or firm as part of the determination process.